homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeInsideCleaning` (boolean): When enabled it will create a switch to control Inside Cleaning.

 * `exposeEcoNavi` (boolean): When enabled it will create a switch to control Eco Navi.

+* `exposeEcoMode` (boolean): When enabled it will create a switch to control Eco Mode.

 * `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.
 Note: disabling this switch will set Auto Mode.